drvonnjerryxlii/ada/class-notes/week02.md

 - - -

 continued working on orange tree group project ([ours][myorg])
-* debriefed at end / discuss group dynamics & re
+* debriefed at end / discussed group dynamics
-* then discussed a little as the whole class
+* then discussed group dynamics a little as the whole class

 then went over:
 * [hashes 101][hash] ([my experimentation file][myhash])